AdobeDocs/experience-manager-65.en/help/sites-developing/ch-samplestores.md

 >[!NOTE]
 >
 >A security policy introduced in Chrome 50.x requires that that all geolocation related calls are made over a secured connection.
 Therefore AEM forces https usage for geolocation API calls if AEM is running over https as well.
-Otherwise http is used in order to comply with the policy of same origin.
+Otherwise http is used to comply with the policy of same origin.
 See [this Google blog post](https://developers.google.com/web/updates/2016/04/geolocation-on-secure-contexts-only) for more details on the change in Chrome.

 ## contexthub.surferinfo Sample Store Candidate {#contexthub-surferinfo-sample-store-candidate}